 Your bank’s app?

-Your bank’s mobile app may also come with a budgeting tool that automatically tracks your spending.
+Your bank’s mobile app may also come with a budgeting tool that automatically tracks your spending for free.
 A lot of Australia’s major banks have created apps and functions designed to help their customers save money.
 For example, some bank apps have ‘round-up’ features whereby purchases made with your transaction account are rounded up and the extra amount is shifted into a linked savings account.

 Please note that this is just a selection of budgeting apps available.
-There are other budgeting apps out there and we are not making a recommendation about these platforms.
+There are other budgeting apps out there and we are not making recommendations about any particular platforms.
 It’s important to do your own research before deciding if any of these kinds of apps are suitable for you.
+You may want to speak to your bank, for example, before downloading third-party apps that use your personal banking information, particularly your login details.
+If money is taken from your account due to a security issue or privacy breach related to a third-party app of this kind, your bank may hold you responsible for issues such as fraud.
+Financial protections and safeguards you may have otherwise received as a customer may be impacted based on the terms and conditions of agreements with relevant providers.

 More apps to consider